amr-salah92/Kenvue-Trade-Promo-Effectiveness-Report/README.md

 ## **4. Recommendations**

-1. **Prioritize high-elastic SKUs** (Clean & Clear 041, Neutrogena 005, Johnson’s 013).
+1. Focus promotions on **high-elastic SKUs** (Clean & Clear *041*, Neutrogena *005*, Johnson’s *013*).
-2. **Replace blanket discounts** with **data-driven, threshold-based targeting**.
+2. Replace blanket discounts with **data-driven, threshold-based targeting**.
-3. **Freeze low-return trade investments** until validated via A/B tests.
+3. Freeze low-return trade investments until validated via **A/B testing**.
-4. **Allocate >40% promo budget to Mecca** (Panda & Amazon).
+4. Allocate **>40% of promo budget to Mecca** (Panda + Amazon).
-5. **Expand Panda partnerships regionally**, bundle promos, and negotiate co-funding.
+5. Expand **Panda partnerships** regionally with bundled offers and co-funding.
-6. **Investigate weak ROI zones** (Riyadh, Noon in Dammam).
+6. Diagnose weak ROI regions (**Riyadh, Noon/Dammam**) and redesign mechanics.
-7. **Cap discounts on 30+ elasticity SKUs at 10–15%** to protect margin.
+7. Cap discounts on **30+ elasticity SKUs at 10–15%** to protect margins.
+8. Address **returns seasonality** by tightening sell-in governance and syncing promotions to real demand cycles.

 ---

 ## **5. SMART Q\&A**

-**Q1: Which SKUs to prioritize?**
+**Q1: Which SKUs should be prioritized?**
-*A:* Clean & Clear 041, Neutrogena 005, Band-Aid 025, plus threshold-shortlisted Panda/Amazon plays.
+*A:* Clean & Clear *041*, Neutrogena *005*, Band-Aid *025*, and high-priority Panda/Amazon SKUs.

-**Q2: How to reduce leakage by 20% in 6 months?**
+**Q2: How can leakage be reduced by 20% in 6 months?**
-*A:* Focus on top 10 leakage SKUs, Amazon/Noon governance, cap discounts, enforce targeting rules.
+*A:* Focus on top 10 leakage SKUs, enforce Amazon/Noon controls, cap discount levels, and implement data-driven targeting.

-**Q3: How to defend share losses in Mecca & Dammam?**
+**Q3: How do we defend share losses in Mecca & Dammam?**
-*A:* Deploy threshold promos in Panda/Amazon, aim to limit share loss to <5pp next 2 cycles.
+*A:* Launch threshold-based promos in Panda/Amazon; aim to limit share loss to <5pp in the next 2 cycles.

-**Q4: Can ROI reach break-even in 12 months?**
+**Q4: Can ROI reach break-even within 12 months?**
-*A:* Yes — cut destructive mechanics, pivot to elasticity-driven promos, scale high-ROI Panda/Amazon wins.
+*A:* Yes — by eliminating destructive promos, pivoting to elasticity-driven mechanics, and scaling high-ROI retailer–region plays.